First Steps following a Bereavement

 When a family suffers a bereavement it is of course a very individual and personal experience, however in every case there are some similar tasks that have to be performed and this page is designed to point you in the right direction.

-Most importantly you should remember that as professional funeral directors we are here to guide you through the whole process.
-For any questions not covered by this page, a simple telephone call to our office will usually give you the answer.
+Most importantly you should remember that as professional family run funeral directors we are here to guide you through the whole process.
+For any questions not covered by this page, please contact us.

 Obtaining a Death Certificate

 Provided the death had been expected it is usually straight forward to obtain a Medical Cause of Death Certificate.
-Currently, some of the procedures concerning the Registration of a Death have been changed and all appointments for the foreseeable future will be telephone based.
 You do not need to collect the Medical Cause of Death Certificate from your GP or hospital bereavement office as it will be emailed to the Register Office on your behalf.
 When that has been sent, you need to call Norfolk County Council 0344 800 8020 to make an appointment.

 Certified copies of the Death Certificate will be issued in the mail by the local Register Office once the death has been registered.